 The simulation work needed to derive the final requirements can be divided into a two stage process.
 In the first stage basic figures of merit for each sub-component are used to optimize the detector design and layout.
-In a second stage the entire PANDA tracking system is considered to incorporate also more complex processes and requirements in the optimization work.
+In a second stage the entire PANDA tracking system is considered to regard also more complex processes and requirements in the optimization work.

-To reflect this approach one can find in this document for each sub-detector a dedicated chapter concerning their questionnaire to the simulation in order to derive requirements and optimize the detector layout, see chapter 2.2, 2.3 and 2.4.
+To reflect this approach this document consists for each sub-detector a dedicated chapter concerning their questionnaire to the simulation in order to derive requirements and optimize the detector layout, see chapter 2.2, 2.3 and 2.4.
 Finally the overall tracking requirements for PANDA are discussed, especially the topic of a combined tracking system to which all tracking components contribute is addressed, see chapter 2.5.